rupeshtiwari/rupeshtiwari.github.io/_posts/2021-06-05-publishing-test-result-using-jest-in-angular.md

     mergeTestResults: true
 ```

 ---

-*Thanks for reading my article till end.
+_Thanks for reading my article till end.
 I hope you learned something special today.
-If you enjoyed this article then please share to your friends and if you have suggestions or thoughts to share with me then please write in the comment box.*
+If you enjoyed this article then please share to your friends and if you have suggestions or thoughts to share with me then please write in the comment box._

 ## Become full stack developer 💻

 I teach at [Fullstack Master](https://www.fullstackmaster.net).
 If you want to become **Software Developer** and grow your carrier as new **Software Engineer** or **Lead Developer/Architect**.
 Consider subscribing to our full stack development training programs.
 You will learn **Angular, RxJS, JavaScript, System Architecture** and much more with lots of **hands on coding**.
 We have All-Access Monthly membership plans and you will get unlimited access to all of our **video** courses, **slides**, **download source code** & **Monthly video calls**.

-- Please subscribe to **[All-Access Membership PRO plan](https://www.fullstackmaster.net/pro)** to access *current* and *future* **angular, node.js** and related courses.
+- Please subscribe to **[All-Access Membership PRO plan](https://www.fullstackmaster.net/pro)** to access _current_ and _future_ **angular, node.js** and related courses.
 - Please subscribe to **[All-Access Membership ELITE plan](https://www.fullstackmaster.net/elite)** to get everything from PRO plan.
-Additionally, you will get access to monthly **live Q&A video call** with `Rupesh` and you can ask ***doubts/questions*** and get more help, tips and tricks.
+Additionally, you will get access to monthly **live Q&A video call** with `Rupesh` and you can ask **_doubts/questions_** and get more help, tips and tricks.

-> You bright future is waiting for you so visit today [FullstackMaster](www.fullstackmaster.net) and allow me to help you to board on your dream software company as a new **Software Developer, Architect or Lead Engineer** role.
+> Your future is waiting for you so visit today [FullstackMaster](www.fullstackmaster.net) and allow me to help you to board on your dream software company as a new **Software Developer, Architect or Lead Engineer** role.

 **💖 Say 👋 to me!**
 <br>Rupesh Tiwari
 <br>Founder of [Fullstack Master](https://www.fullstackmaster.net)
 <br>Email: <a href="mailto:fullstackmaster1@gmail.com?subject=Hi">fullstackmaster1@gmail.com</a>
 <br>Website: [www.rupeshtiwari.com](https://www.rupeshtiwari.com) | [www.fullstackmaster.net](https://www.fullstackmaster.net)